michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 88

-1. A Song or Psalm for the sons of Korah, to the chief Musician upon Mahalath Leannoth, Maschil of Heman the Ezrahite.O Lord God of my salvation, I have cried day and night before thee:for the sons: or, of the sonsMaschil…: or, A Psalm of Heman the Ezrahite, giving instruction
+1. A Song or Psalm for the sons of Korah, to the chief Musician upon Mahalath Leannoth, Maschil of Heman the Ezrahite.O Lord God of my salvation, I have cried day and night before thee:

 2. Let my prayer come before thee: incline thine ear unto my cry;